junglesta/wherenodoctor/_posts/2016-01-02-yellow-pages.md

 # C subjects

-C

 Calcium and rickets, 125

-- danger of injecting, 53, 67 for spider bite, 106
+- danger of injecting, 53, 67

+- for spider bite, 106

 - for weak bones, 246